ahegel/yelp-dataset/README.md

 ## Question

-This project determines the most important drivers of user engagement with a business on Yelp.
-Key questions:
+What are the most important drivers of user engagement with a business on Yelp?
+Potential features to examine:

-* What aspects of a Yelp business profile correlate with better or worse user engagement?
-* To improve user engagement, should a business add more pictures, try to encourage more influential reviewers to rate them, offer specials or coupons, allow take-out orders, have better parking, or something else in order to best drive user engagement?
+* More pictures
+* More influential reviewers rating them
+* Offering specials or coupons
+* Allowing take-out orders
+* Having better parking

 ## Dataset